caiohman/task_manager/doc/tasks.md

 - Add a car selector and provide basic information on car use

+#### 18 - Add filters to parts table and task page (feature)

+- Add status filter to improve part search and complete filter to task page

 # BackLog

-#### ?? - Add filters to parts table (feature)

-- Add filters like status, atm to improve part search

 #### ?? - Add home informations (feature)